thelegendofmario/symbolang/README.md

 while `--run` just prints the output of the program.

 ## Changelog
+* v0.1.0
-* Made a debug mode :) first real version of Symbolang, I feel like.
+    * Made a debug mode. first real version of Symbolang, I feel like.

 ## Roadmap
 * At some point, it would be AMAZING if this had an interpreter in a compiled